OctopusDeploy/docs/docs/deployment-process/operations-runbooks/index.md

 ## Environments Selection

-We don't believe that channels or lifecycles (progression) make sense for the world of runbooks.
+We don't believe that channels or lifecycles (progression) make sense for runbooks.
 Runbooks can be run on any environments you have access to.
 The interface has been designed to let you run a runbook quickly, so there's a single `Run on...` screen where you choose environments and specify any `Advanced` options, and then you run it.

 ## Permissions

-Two permissions are available for the top-level Runbooks document: `RunbookView` (for viewing) and `RunbookEdit` (for creating, modifying and deleting), so if you wanted to lock down the ability for your teams to create runbooks, you just need to disable these permissions.
+Two permissions are available for the top-level Runbooks document: `RunbookView` (for viewing) and `RunbookEdit` (for creating, modifying, and deleting), so if you want to lock down the ability for your teams to create runbooks, you just need to disable these permissions.

 Once you create a runbook snapshot and run it, the typical `Deployment` and `Release` permissions are required.